 Early Days of Dada – Zurich

 In Early February 1916, Hugo Ball poet and philosopher founded the Cabaret Voltaire in a Bar in Zurich.
 Switzerland was neutral during the war.
 It was a nightclub and arts society where artists could turn up and perform there work.
 It attracted artists writers, poets and musicians.
 Towards the end of February, it had become such a hive of artistic activity that it was turning into a movement.
 One that needed a name….
 It was called Dada.

 It is not certain how the name of Dada was chosen.
 It may have been that Hugo ball and a fellow performer Richard Huselbeck chose the word at random from a dictionary.
 In French Dada means Hobby Horse.
 It means yes yes in Romanian Dada and is baby talk for daddy.

 Cabaret Voltaire performances

-The Romanian Artist Marcel Janco made primitive looking scary masks and costumes that were influenced by Romanian folk art.
+The Romanian artist Marcel Janco made primitive-looking scary masks and costumes that were influenced by Romanian folk art.
 Ball described them as “The horror of our time, the paralysing background of events, is made visible,”.
-Artists like Sophie Taueber would wear these outfits and would feel transformed and performed crazy scary improvised dances.
+Artists like Sophie Tauber would wear these outfits and would feel transformed and performed crazy scary improvised dances.